MGB666/Solving-the-Travelling-Salesman-Problem-Using-Genetic-Algorithms/README.md

 # Solving-the-Travelling-Salesman-Problem-Using-Genetic-Algorithms
-# Genetic Algorithm for the Traveling Salesman Problem (TSP)

 This project implements a Genetic Algorithm (GA) to solve the Traveling Salesman Problem (TSP).
 There's also a paper which explains in detail how this project implemented.